langalex/couch_potato/README.md

 The date_of_birth property is now automatically serialized to JSON and back when storing/retrieving objects.

+If you want to store an Array of objects, just pass the definiton as an Array of Dates:

+    class User
+      property :birthdays, :type => [Date]
+    end

 #### Dirty tracking

 CouchPotato tracks the dirty state of attributes in the same way ActiveRecord does: